cecelot/site/src/content/blog/othello.md

 ### Realtime

-For `/live`, which is the websocket that sends and receives all board updates, it works a little differently.
+For `/live`, which is the websocket that sends and receives all board updates, things work a little differently.
 Rather than authenticating users before connection to the websocket, clients are required to send a [payload](<https://en.wikipedia.org/wiki/Payload_(computing)>) identifying the user initiating the connection.
 This identification is the _session token_ for the currently logged in user (`sid`).
 If no payload is sent within `500ms`, the server automatically closes the connection.

 _If_ the payload is sent within the time frame, and the payload contains valid credentials, the server will respond with a simple acknowledgment.
 On each subsequent payload, the client must continue to send this session token.